-18.1.4 Please provide the NCQA accreditation status and expiration date of the accreditation achieved for the PPO product identified in this response.
+18.1.4 Applicant must provide the NCQA accreditation status and expiration date of the accreditation achieved for the PPO product identified in this response.
 Indicate all that apply.
-For the URAC Accreditation option, please enter each expiration date in the detail box if the Plan has earned multiple URAC accreditations.
+For the URAC Accreditation option, enter each expiration date in the detail box if Applicant has earned multiple URAC accreditations.